FGRibreau/gron/README.md

 ```
 ## You like this?

-If you like Gron, you will find [jq.node](https://github.com/FGRibreau/jq.node) awesome! jq.node is JavaScript and Lodash in your shell!
+If you like Gron, you will find [jq.node](https://github.com/FGRibreau/jq.node) awesome :rocket:! jq.node is JavaScript and Lodash in your shell!

 ## Installation